Aristotelis2002/LethalPresentsExperimental/README.md

-# LethalPresents
+# LethalPresentsExperimental
-A mod which gives Presents a chance of spawning a random enemy when opened.
+Small tweak to the original mod LethalPresents.
+Even when opening a present outside now "inside" enemies can spawn from the gift also.

 # Configuration
 In your BepInEx/config/LethalPresents.cfg the following options are present: